status-im/handbook.status.im/src/settling-in/the-trial-period.md

 # 🦾 The trial period

 We consider your first 12 weeks of contributing full-time as a trial period.
-The trial period length varies if you're on a day/hour contributor agreement, so please do ask anyone in the People Ops team if you're not sure about how long your trial lasts or what we will evaluate.

 During this time, you'll work alongside and be treated like other Status contributors --you'll have access to the same information, software, (virtual) meetups, and learning opportunities.
 We're confident that you will be a great addition, or we wouldn't have extended an offer!

 However, we have seen that sometimes things don't work out.
 Working remotely, on new tech, with a super flexible team that's constantly iterating and evolving isn't to everyone's tastes.
 We want to be very upfront about what we expect from everyone on the team.